wtbutler/DungeonCrawler/README.md

     * Pickle
     * Pillow

-To install, just have Python 3.6, and clone the repo.
+To install, just have Python 3.6 and clone the repo.
 Then you should be able to run `filethatruns.py` and it should work.

 **This is the list of things I plan to add**
-    * Items in general
+    * More types of potions
-    * Randomly generating monsters(definitely) and random maps(?)
+    * Randomly generation of monsters, items, and maybe maps
     * An actual storyline, instead of just debugging feedback
     * Whatever else I thing of! ¯\\\_(ツ)\_/¯